HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/iq/access.md

 This section explains how to access the IQ AI assistant from within HCL Digital Experience (DX).

-On DX pages, IQ is rendered in one of two modes: clicking the **Sparkle Icon** in the DX Toolbar opens IQ as a **Panel view**, while clicking the **Floating Action Button (FAB)** opens IQ in a **Floating view (Popper)**.
+On DX pages, IQ is rendered in one of two modes: clicking the **Sparkle Icon** in the DX Toolbar opens IQ as a **Panel view**, while clicking the **Floating Action Button (FAB)** opens IQ in a **Compact view**.
 Which mode is displayed is determined automatically by a page layout parameter.
-On certain DX pages where rendering the Panel view would break or negatively impact the page layout (for example, non-responsive or non-adaptive applications), IQ will display as a Floating view (Popper) via the FAB instead.
+On certain DX pages where rendering the Panel view would break or negatively impact the page layout (for example, non-responsive or non-adaptive applications), IQ will display as a Compact view via the FAB instead.
 This parameter is set by the product and cannot be customized.

-From either the Panel view or Floating view (Popper), you can expand IQ to a **Dialog view** for a more spacious and interactive experience.
+From either the Panel view or Compact view, you can expand IQ to a **Full view** for a more spacious and interactive experience.

 ## Prerequisites